Classe tous risques: Production

 The character of Abel Davos was based on a real person named Abel Danos (known as "Le Mammouth" because of his girth), who writer José Giovanni had met in prison.
 From 1941 to 1944, Danos was a henchman for the Carlingue, and after World War II he was convicted of collaboration and sentenced to death.
 He was shot on 13 March 1952.

 France's Mondex Films, Les Films Odéon, and Filmsonor, in collaboration with Italy's Zebra Films, produced the film.
 Principal photography took place from 7 October to 8 December 1959, and included locations in Nice, Paris, and Milan.

 Release

 The film was released on 23 March 1960 in France, where it recorded 1,726,839 admissions.
-It was banned in Finland during the 1960s.

 Reception

 In a 2005 review of the re-release of the film, A. O. Scott of The New York Times wrote: "Claude Sautet's Classe Tous Risques is the kind of French movie that makes you want to throw on your trench coat, light up a cigarette and shoot somebody.
 Originally released in 1960, it was lost in the frenzy of the Nouvelle Vague, which made its straightforward use of genre look a bit old-fashioned. [...]
 It is worth seeking out, not only because Classe Tous Risques represents a missing piece of film history - a link between the great postwar policiers and the brooding 1960's gangster dramas of Jean-Pierre Melville - but because it is a tough and touching exploration of honor and friendship among thieves."
 Kenneth Turan of Los Angeles Times wrote in 2006 that "To come across Classe Tous Risques is like discovering a bottle of marvelous French wine you didn't remember you had, opening it and finding it every bit as delicious as its reputation promised."